DerekSelander/LLDB/README.md

 You can test to make sure everything worked successfully by just trying one of the commands in the debugger... i.e. `(lldb) help methods`

-## LLDB Commands

-### ls
-List a directory from the process's perspective.
-Useful when working on an actual device.

-      # List the root dir's contents on an actual iOS device
-      (lldb) ls /

-      # List contents for /System/Library on an actual iOS device
-      (lldb) ls /System/Library

-### reload_lldbinit
-Reloads all the contents in your ~/.lldbinit file.
-Useful for seeing if your python script(s) broke or want to do incremental updates to a python script

-    # Reload/Refresh your LLDB scripts
-    (lldb) reload_lldbinit

-### tv
-Toggle view.
-Hides/Shows a view depending on it's current state.
-You don't need to resume LLDB to see changes.
-ObjC only

-    # Toggle a view on or off
-    (lldb) tv [UIView new]

-### pprotocol
-Dumps all the required and optional methods for specific protocol (Objective-C only)

-    # Dump the protocol for UITableViewDataSource
-    (lldb) pprotocol UITableViewDataSource

-### pexecutable
-Prints the location (on disk) of the filepath to the executable

-    (lldb) pexecutable

-### pframework
-Prints the location (on disk) of a framework

-    (lldb) pframework UIKit

-### sys
-Drops into the shell to execute commands.
-Note you can execute LLDB commands via the $() syntax

-    # ls the directory LLDB is running in
-    (lldb) sys ls

-    # Use otool -l on the UIKit framework
-    (lldb) sys otool -l $(pframework UIKit)

-    # Open the main executable in another program
-    (lldb) sys open -a "Hopper" $(pexecutable)

-### methods
-Dumps all methods inplemented by the NSObject subclass (iOS, NSObject subclass only)

-    # Get all the methods of UIView
-    (lldb) methods UIView

-### ivars
-Dumps all ivars for an instance of a particular class which inherits from NSObject (iOS, NSObject subclass only)

-    # Get all the ivars on a newly created instance of UIView
-    (lldb) ivars [UIView new]

-### overlaydbg
-Displays the UIDebuggingInformationOverlay on iOS in 11.
-Check out http://ryanipete.com/blog/ios/swift/objective-c/uidebugginginformationoverlay/ for instructions

-    # Display UIDebuggingInformationOverlay
-    (lldb) overlaydbg

 # LLDB Scripts

 For all commands below, you can view the documentation via `help {command}`.
 If you want to see what options a command has, type `{command} -h`.